 About Restaurante Campo Alegre /Compadre

-Campo Alegre/Compadre is a deliberately small, deliberately intimate Portuguese restaurant in Campanha that has earned a 4.6★ reputation across 701 reviews by refusing to compromise on either food or atmosphere.
+Campo Alegre/Compadre is a deliberately small, deliberately intimate Portuguese restaurant in Campanha that has earned a strong reputation by refusing to compromise on either food or atmosphere.
 The kitchen moves between traditional Portuguese staples—tomato soup that reviewers describe as "the best I've ever tasted," bacalau rice, pork with chestnuts—and Angolan-inflected dishes like muamba de galinha and prawn curry that reflect Porto's cultural fabric.
 The owner works the room with visible care; one recent visitor noted he emerged from the kitchen to check on diners' satisfaction.
 Portions are generous, prices honest (€15–20), and the wine list earns consistent praise.
 The space itself is the draw: eclectic, cosy, unhurried, with few tables and a no-frills aesthetic that attracts locals over tourists.
 Wheelchair-accessible entry, free Wi-Fi, and a dedicated kids' menu round out the practical side.
 Reservations are strongly recommended—the restaurant fills quickly, and walk-ins risk disappointment.

 Restaurante Campo Alegre /Compadre is the neighbourhood spot done right — unhurried, unpretentious, with a wine list that gives it an edge over most of its category.